Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 A slow website frustrates visitors and hurts your search rankings.

-Speed is a critical first impression both for humans and website crawlers from Google and AI.
-Your website needs to load fast and deliver content quickly.
+Speed is a critical first impression both for humans and website crawlers.
+It needs to load in under 2 seconds, so make sure it loads fast and delivers content quickly.

-For a deep dive into more actionable strategies, our 43 Ways to Increase Website Traffic article provides a comprehensive roadmap.
+For a deep dive into more traffic growth strategies, see 43 Ways to Increase Website Traffic.

 B | Build trust and credibility with your target audience